⚠️ Universal Analytics no longer processes data for standard GA accounts.

 - Select the Existing workspace and select the default workspace (or select the one you prefer to add the changes to)

 - Select to Merge the selected workspace with the content of the imported container

 - Select Rename conflicting tags, triggers, and variables

 Step 2: Connect your Google Analytics Property

 There are different ways to connect the publications to Google Analytics.
-You can create a new property to track your online publications only, you can use the same property that is also tracking your website, or you can re-use the property that you had connected before using Publitas' built-in Google Analytics connection.
+You can create a new property to track your online publications only, use the same property that is also tracking your website, or re-use the property that you had connected before using Publitas' built-in Google Analytics connection.